barell/json-rpc/README.md

     public function divide($a, $b)
     {
         if ($b == 0) {
-            throw JsonRpcUserException('Division by zero is not allowed', 1234);
+            throw new JsonRpcUserException('Division by zero is not allowed', 1234);
         }

         return $a / $b;